code-monki/central-supply-catalog/docs/catalog-editor.md

 ## Current Editor Phase

-The current implementation supports read-only browsing, existing-product edits, and new product creation.
+The current implementation supports read-only browsing, existing-product edits, new product creation, and taxonomy management.
 It provides:

 - Local Node HTTP server at `http://localhost:4322/` by default.
 - Product filtering by name, SKU, and department.
 - Department/Sub-department selection for new product creation.
+- Department/Sub-department management for catalog taxonomy.
 - Next-SKU allocation from the selected SKU-bearing sub-department.
 - Department-derived target file placement for new products.
 - Product edit form for name, cost, image path, and description.